Can market volumes reveal traders' rationality and a new risk premium?: Optimal consumption and market risk aversion

-In this section we interpret the empirical findings of Section \ref{sec1} in terms of optimal consumption in the frictionless Merton framework for an impacted asset price to address two delicate issues: a) is the risk aversion parameter measurable from observed data? b) can the volumes reveal the rationality of traders?
+In this section, we interpret the empirical findings from Section \ref{sec2} within the framework of a representative riskless principal market maker to address two delicate issues: a) is the market risk aversion parameter measurable from observed data? b) can the volumes reveal the rationality of market makers?

-We hypothesize that, in the presence of market inefficiency, trading affects the dynamics of the wealth invested in the risky asset price.
-This renders Merton's frictionless market unrealistic, especially the assumption of a single noise driving uncertainty.
-Market findings suggest that agents face two risks: one due to asset performance driven by asset Brownian motion, and a second due to information circulating in the market, which can modify agents' beliefs (see, for example, Borgonovo et al. (2018) \cite{BCCM2018} and Borgonovo et al. (2019) \cite{BCCMR2019}).

-The crucial assumption is that the financial market acts by implementing its optimal strategy, $\pi_t$ in Eq. (\ref{dpit_def}), i.e., the dynamics of the wealth invested in the risky asset is the optimal one.
-Therefore, we look for the ``ideal'' price which allows us to get the observed wealth invested in the risky asset, $\pi_t$, as the optimal dynamics in the Merton frictionless framework.
-The ideal price is the impacted price announced in the Introduction.
-So doing, we obtain the market risk aversion as a function of the observed parameters of price and volume dynamics, along with the relationship between the drift and the volatility of the impacted price with the parameters of the price and volume dynamics.

-In order to recover the dynamics of the impacted price and to estimate the market risk aversion we propose a representative agent model for describing the aggregate behavior of rational heterogeneous traders.
-Specifically, we model the traders as individuals with different beliefs about the drift and volatility of the risky asset price and with different risk aversions.
-Under some suitable assumptions about the parameters of the risky asset price dynamics and the risk aversions, we derive the aggregate trading dynamics as limit of the trading strategies of traders, as the number of traders goes to infinity.
+Hereafter, we will refer to the riskless principal market maker simply as the market maker.

+To this end, we propose a collective model for the dynamics of risky dollar volume.
+In particular, we demonstrate that this dynamics results from the collective dynamics of heterogeneous market makers with different risk aversions whose beliefs about the price vary but who make decisions on their dollar volume according to their ORPMM optimal solution.